yonatantussa/haven/README.md

 User Interface: Creating an interface that was simple yet powerful enough to handle both shelter and donation needs.
 User Privacy: Ensuring user privacy while displaying relevant information, especially with home locations.
-Verification System: Integrating a verification system for both hosts and guests while maintaining ease of use.
-## 🎉 Accomplishments That We're Proud Of

-Launched the platform successfully and received positive feedback from users.
-Connected multiple organizations with individuals in need of assistance.
-Developed a user-friendly interface that simplifies the process of requesting and offering help.

 ## 📚 What We Learned